Deugz/nb-master/Blog/Posts/Entrepreneur/Business_model.md

 :::::{tab-item} Tab **B**

+Science must be **reproducibile**, and there is evidence that this is not always the case (ref).
+This is main reason why the FAIR Principles {cite:p}`Wilkinson2016` have been put in place, in order for the data to be:
+- Findable
+- Accessible
+- Interoperable
+- Reusable
-I can directly link my data and softwares within my notes and this is a great improvment in term of **reproducibility**, a key feature of science that is in crisis.

-I also have the possibility to make my software interactive and directly emebed into the web page and I believe this is the future of Scientific programming.
+The paper based publication model is not built for that purpose and very often this is resumed by a link towards a data repository at the end of a scientific paper.
+However, with my publication model, I can directly link my data and softwares within my notes and this is already a great improvment.
+But there is also a scope to go much further than this.
+Indeed, I have the possibility to make my software **interactive** and directly emebed into the web page.

 ::::{grid} 2